kevin-a-ryan/hello-world/README.md

-	Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN)
+	Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN) There is a hidden .git folder in the local folder that keeps track of which branch is editing local folder contents If you change Github Desktop branches, the associated local files change

 FORKS
 	FORK is a copy of a REPOSITORY
 	To make suggestions on someone's project